Look up your trash and recycling pickup day

 - Pools (aboveground metal)

-- Windows- These are considered construction material; therefore will only be picked up if building permit with green sticker is displayed.
+- Windows: These are considered construction material and will therefore be picked up only if a building permit with green sticker is displayed.

-Charitable Donations.
-Please consider donating gently-used household items (furniture, clothing, books, etc) to area charities, including those listed below.
-When you donate items that are still in useable condition, you are saving money for the city and its taxpayers by reducing bulk waste trash disposal costs.
-At the same time, you help local charities serve those in need here in our community - and donation for reuse is a valuable form of recycling, which helps all of us fulfill our shared commitment to sustainability and environmental quality.
+Please consider donating gently used household items (furniture, clothing, books, etc.) to area charities, including those listed below.
+When you donate items that are still in useable condition, you are saving money for the city and its taxpayers by reducing bulk waste trash disposal costs and you help local charities serve those in need.
+At the same time, a donation for reuse is a valuable form of recycling, which helps all of us fulfill our shared commitment to sustainability and environmental quality.